What is a Financial Advisor?

 Jobs in the financial services industry will increase by 4% by 2030.

-Do financial advisers need a college degree?
+Do these advisers need a college degree?

 You do not have to have a college degree to become a financial advisor.
 You may want to look into earning a certificate or alternative education because most states will require that you pass a licensure to work as a financial advisor.